 Buying Property in Malta

 Property in Malta has always been a sound investment securing moderate capital growth even in the worst of times.
-Over the years numerous government initiatives, have contributed towards various tax advantages directed at foreign businesses, professionals and retirees, making Malta a tempting destination and in turn this has had a positive effect on the demand for property be it for rental, residence or even investment.
+Over the years numerous government initiatives have contributed towards various tax advantages directed at foreign businesses, professionals and retirees, making Malta a tempting destination and in turn this has had a positive effect on the demand for property be it for rental, residence or even investment.
+Here is an introduction to the legal process for buying property in Malta.

 - Together with a professional and reliable real estate agent the client’s requirements are established.